aharpervc/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 ## Visual Appearance

-Visual appearance of axes labels can be customized according to the chart design.
-Label visual settings consist of background settings (which include margins, inner color and border) and font settings.
+The visual appearance of axes labels can be customized according to the chart design.
+Label visual settings consist of background settings (which include margins, inner color, and border) and font settings.

 Learn more about these settings in: [Background tutorial](../Appearance_Settings/Background), [Text Settings tutorial](../Appearance_Settings/Text_Settings).

-The basic settings that allow to tune labels appearance and some special features (Multi-line labels) are considered below.

 ### Font